 The School entered into a Facilities Use Agreement with the District for their building.
 The School and the District amended the Facilities Use Agreement beginning July 1, 2011.
-The amended agreement calculates the annual Facilities Use Fee based on number of enrolled students at a rate of \$821 per student.
-For fiscal year 2022, 25% of the annual fee was payable in July and October of 2021, and the balance was due in January of 2022.
+The amended agreement calculates the annual Facilities Use Fee based on number of enrolled students at a rate of \$848.69 per student.
+For fiscal year 2023, 25% of the annual fee was payable in July and the balance was due and payable from October 2022 through June 2023.

-Total rent expense for the year ended June 30, 2022, for this lease was \$383,220.
+Total rent expense for the year ended June 30, 2023, for this lease was \$409,917.